Robust Robustness: Main proofs

-Given a function $v \colon \Th \to \R$, the \emph{lower semicontinuous envelope of $v$}, denoted $\lsc v$, is the function whose epigraph is the topological closure of the epigraph of $v$.
-Thus, $\lsc$ is the pointwise-largest lower semicontinuous function that is pointwise smaller than $v$.
+Given a bounded function $v \colon \Th \to \R$, the \emph{lower semicontinuous envelope of $v$}, denoted $\lsc v$, is the pointwise-largest lower semicontinuous function that is pointwise smaller than $v$.
+It follows that the epigraph of $\lsc v$ is the closure of the epigraph of $v$ in the product topology on $\Th \times \R$.